belug23/pointerDog/README.md

 - Website watcher : Check if websites are still responding, may be by watching the OPTION request?
 - Database watcher : Check if the database is still up....
 [Maybe on client side!]
 - Mail{relay, box, filter, ...} watcher : Look at all te part of mail service to determine if everything is working good.
 - System updates watchers : Check for updates for the OS, if possible get the changelog to help sysadmin have the knowledge of what the are doing.
-[This will need to be multiple packages to support all the platforms redhat based, debian based, arch based,... , Windows?, Mac?
+[This will need to be multiple packages to support all the platforms redhat based, debian based, arch based, BSD based... , Windows?, Mac?
 Solaris?]
 - Log catcher : Client side script in a cron job to collect logs and send it to pointerDog.
 - Log analyser : Small web interface to setup de logs to get and the format to parse it.
 - Log parser : Parse logs using REGEX made by the user and record it in Mongodb.
+- Alert system : Send mails, sms or anything possible to the Sysadmin to warn it.
+- REST Api : To build external tools for monitoring.
+- Look for a neat design for the website interfaces.
+- Resume Page : To display wath is happening on your network at the moment.
+- Configuration pages : To setup the logs, the watchers and the parsers.
-- Log viewer : Web interface to show the logs and filter the result
+- Log viewer : Web interface to show the logs and filter the result.
+- Log filtering tool : Easy to to add filters to your log.
+(Start with a tool on top of the page to add a manual filter, than double clic on a cell to filer for the content. i.e : Search in mail logs for a faulty entry for "toto@example.com" then double click on the the QUEUE ID and to filter only what happend to this transaction and remove the frist filter to see full detail of the transaction)
 - Event Analyser : Addon to the log viewer to combine result from a log file with other logs and event that happends on the network.
   - Example:
     - Event : Apache stopped responding.
 Show logs from apache and system of the minutes before  to catch what happend
     - Website got hacked : Show access and error logs to determine entry points.
     - Mail server Queue is huge : Show who send to how many when, to help see is a user was hacked.
     - Website busted bandwith limit : Calculate the download size for file from logs and show them in decreasing orders.
-- Alert system : Send mails, sms or anything possible to the Sysadmin to warn it.
-- REST Api : To build external tools for monitoring.
-- Resume Page : To display wath is happening on your network at the moment.
-- Configuration pages : To setup the logs, the watchers and the parsers.
 - Make depolyements packages : make it easy to install.

 # Reporting Issue